tytydraco/yessleep/out/The_Tall_Man.md

 There's a legend in the small English town of Rochester, passed down from generation to generation, about a mysterious figure known only as "The Tall Man."
 According to the legend, The Tall Man is a dark, shadowy figure who appears only at night and preys upon unsuspecting victims.

 The story goes that The Tall Man was once a wealthy businessman who lived in a mansion on the outskirts of Rochester.
 He was obsessed with the occult and spent all of his time and money researching ancient texts and performing bizarre rituals.
 One night, during a particularly intense ritual, something went terribly wrong.
 The Tall Man vanished, leaving behind only a dark, swirling void in the air where he once stood.

 For years, nothing was heard from The Tall Man.
-But then, one by one, people began to disappear fromRochester.
+But then, one by one, people began to disappear from Rochester.
 Their bodies were never found, and the only clue to their disappearance was a single, cryptic message left behind: "Beware The Tall Man."

 As the years went by, the legend of The Tall Man grew.
 Some claimed to have seen him lurking in the shadows, watching them with glowing red eyes.
 Others said they had heard his whispered voice in the dead of night, promising to take them away to a place beyond the stars.